 Hardcover first edition as part of the the African-American Women Writers 1910-1940 series, under the general editorship of Henry Louis Gates, Jr. and Jennifer Burton

 Addie Hunton and Kathryn Johnson served as ‘secretaries’ in YMCAs in France during the First World War.
-A Black suffragette, Addie Hunton had already spent time in France with her family studying in France and Germany before the war.
-She wasn’t the first blackc woman to make it to france, previous African American women hoping to serve behind the lines had been returned home as ‘persona non gratis’.
+A black suffragette, Addie Hunton had already spent time in France with her family studying in France and Germany before the war.
+She wasn’t the first black woman to make it to france, previous African American women hoping to serve behind the lines had been returned home as ‘persona non grata.
 This initial resistance to accept African Americans in any role, was eventually overcome.

 Musee de la carte postale. https://artsandculture.google.com/asset/brest-road-at-camp-hdqtrs-pontanezen/_gHPH7sBNy5cjA